altocodenl/tagaway-mobile/tagaway/lib/readme.md

 If the tags in the query changed in the meantime, we don't do anything else in this function execution, since there will be another instance of queryPivs being executed concurrently that will be in charge of updating `queryResult`.
 We do return a 409 to indicate that there was a conflict between this query and another one executed shortly afterwards.

 This check is a great example of why we copied `tags` before setting it to `queryTags`, and why we hold `queryTags` as part of the class.
 Tagaway is very interactive and the queries can take over half a second, so it's perfectly possible for the user to trigger a new query before the results of the old query are available.

+Note that in this case we do not remove the `queryInProgress` key since there will be another instance of `queryPivs` being executed, which will in turn set and unset this key.

 ```dart
       if (! listEquals (queryTags, tags)) return 409;